opendilab/DI-engine-docs/source/02_algo/model_based_rl_eng.rst

 Model-Based Planning Algorithms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After learning the dynamic model of the environment, the model can be directly used for planning.
-At this time, reinforcement learning can be transformed into an optimal control problem: the optimal strategy can be obtained through the planning algorithm, and the planning algorithm can also be used to generate better sample-assisted learning.
+After learning the dynamics model of the environment, the model can be directly used for planning.
+At this time, reinforcement learning can be transformed into an optimal control problem: the optimal strategy can be obtained through the planning algorithm, and the planning algorithm can also be used to generate better samples to assist learning.
 The most common of this type of algorithms is the Cross Entropy Method (CEM).
 Its idea is to assume that the action sequence obeys a certain prior distribution, sample actions to obtain trajectories, and select a good trajectory to update the prior distribution a posteriori.

 The model-based planning algorithm is roughly divided into three steps in each iteration: